 “In order to make money, you have to spend money.”

-But not everyone realizes that keeping the customers you currently have happy is more cost-effective than recruiting new ones.
+But the secret to call center optimization is that keeping the customers you currently have happy is more cost-effective than recruiting new ones.

 So which focus is the winning priority?

 Well, the answer is both, but neither to the detriment of the other.
-Often companies lose sight of their bottom line, as they become too preoccupied with their top line and their client acquisition rates, upsetting the necessary balance between the two.
-Countering the earlier quote with “A bird in the hand is worth two in the bush”, we explain why maintaining a focus on client retention is key to building profit.
+Often in the race to call center optimization managers lose sight of their bottom line, as they become too preoccupied with their top line and their client acquisition rates, upsetting the necessary balance between the two.
+Countering the earlier quote with “A bird in the hand is worth two in the bush”, we explain why achieving call center optimization requires a focus on client retention.

 Retention Determines Success